loland/loland.github.io/_posts/2023-11-11-simple-powershell-backdoor.markdown

 categories: malware
 ---

 Fresh Powershell sample once again from [MalwareBazaar](https://bazaar.abuse.ch/sample/399f0d3ef13f91a2ee84d27d8f2ea6662a77f62447f607122dac5efed13797c3/).
-Decided to perform just a quick analysis, due to lack of free time and a thirst to scratch my malware-itchy brain.
+Decided to perform just a quick analysis, due to lack of free time and a thirst for some raw wild malware.

 <br>
 ### 1. Deobfuscation